sportngin/sync_client/README.md

 [![Build Status][build_status_image]][build_status]
 [![Coverage Status][coverage_status_image]][coverage_status]

-This gem simplifies syncing data between services by using a resque queue and a message queue for guaranteed delivery and eventual consistency of data.
+This gem simplifies syncing data between services by using delayed job processing and a message queue for guaranteed delivery and eventual consistency of data.
+It supports inline processing and delayed job processeding by Resque, DelayedJob, and Sidekiq.
+See [Queuel](https://rubygems.org/gems/sync_client) for this list of supported message queues.

 ## Installation